Deanelle/deanelle/README.md

 Hello, I'm Deanelle.
 Data scientist with expertise in data analysis and reporting, machine learning, database design and data modeling.

-- Building machine learnign algorithms using python
+- Building machine learning algorithms using python
 - Querying data using SQL
 - Developing dashboards on Tableau and Power BI
 - Data analysis and reporting using Google Sheets and Excel